 Current projects include:

-- An academic summer school based in Oxford and London
+- An academic summer school based in Oxford

 - Catechetical colouring books

 - The editing of the International English Edition of Magnificat, the popular monthly spiritual life companion.

 - UK editorship of Humanum Review, for the John Paul II Institute in Washington, DC

 - Our flagship journal of Faith & Culture, Second Spring, in print and online

 - Online resources, including the archives of the Centre for Faith & Culture, a Guide to Catholic Oxford, an online Education forum inspired by the books of Stratford Caldecott, links, and more.

 We are named “Second Spring” in part after Bl.
 John Henry Newman’s famous sermon of 1852, in which he speaks about a coming revival of Catholicism in England.
 When Newman gave the sermon, at the first Synod of the newly re-established English Catholic hierarchy, he was prophesying nothing less than a resurgence of Catholic culture.
 “The world grows old, but the Church is ever young,” he said.
 “She can, at any time, at her Lord’s will, ‘inherit the Gentiles, and inhabit the desolate cities.’”
 Newman also quoted from the Song of Songs, words which capture the spirit of what we at Second Spring have been trying to do all these years.
 “Arise, make haste, my love, my dove, my beautiful one, and come.
 For the winter is now past, and the rain is over and gone.
 The flowers have appeared in our land….
 The fig tree hath put forth her green figs; the vines in flower yield their sweet smell.”